anhr/universe/hyperSphere/README.md

 ---

-## Complete Guide: Setting Up WebSocket Server for averageUniverse
+## Complete Guide: Setting Up WebSocket Server for Hypersphere Universe Engine

 This guide ensures a successful connection between your 4D visualization frontend and the C# backend using **ASP.NET Core** and **IIS**.